 DRA.
 ISABEL STUDER

-Dr. Studer, recipient of a Fulbright and Ford Scholar scholarship, has been recognized with the 2020 Johns Hopkins University Distinguished Alumni Award and twice by Forbes magazine as one of the “100 Most Powerful Women in Mexico.”
+Dr. Studer, recipient of a Fulbright and Ford Scholar, has been recognized with the 2020 Johns Hopkins University Distinguished Alumni award and twice by Forbes magazine as one of the “100 Most Powerful Women in Mexico.”
 She earned her doctorate and master’s degrees from the Johns Hopkins University School of Advanced International Studies and a bachelor’s degree in international relations from El Colegio de México.